unixorn/sysadmin-reading-list/README.md

 No matter what source control you use (git, hg, perforce, whatever), you're going to have to write commit messages.
 Make them good.
 Explain _why_ you made the change, not just _what_ you changed.
 And no, the diff is not an explanation.

-Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying_ to do, they can point out that it isn't actually doing what you want it to.
+Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying_ to do, they can see when your code isn't actually doing what you want it to.

 Here are a few articles that while focused on git apply to any system you're using: